michalsarna/chrome-history-exporter/README.md

 # chrome history exporter

-It's a small GO program that can be used to get internet history from Chorome web browser.
+It's a small GO program that can be used to get internet history from Chrome web browser.

 ## build
     go get github.com/mattn/go-sqlite3